Skip to main content

 About Me

 Kyle Klahre is a licensed professional engineer and certified energy manager with expertise in refrigeration and energy management design and consulting.
 He has a strong track record of creating innovative, sustainable design solutions that drive cost savings while adhering to the evolving regulations of the refrigeration industry.
-In his current role as a project engineer at Cuhaci Peterson, Kyle focuses on assisting current and prospective clients in navigating the complex regulatory landscape of refrigeration, ensuring they find the optimal system for their needs.
+In his current role as Director of Refrigeration at Cuhaci Peterson, Kyle focuses on assisting current and prospective clients in navigating the complex regulatory landscape of refrigeration, ensuring they find the optimal system for their needs.

 EmailLinkedIn